 Prior to 90 Day Probationary Period

-Before the probationary period ends, ask the new employee to fill out a new employee feedback form.
+Before the probationary period ends, ask the new worker to fill out a new employee feedback form.
 This will allow you to assess how the employee feels after working on the job for 90 days.
 Have a brief conversation with them.
 Specifically, ask them what they enjoy about the job.
 In contrast, ask them what they think they need improvement on.
 Be sure to answer all questions.
 Of course, provide additional training where necessary.

 In conclusion, The Employee Performance Evaluation is one of the best methods of which will assist you in deciding whether you see this employee growing with your company long term.